intive/patronage22-eganortap/README.md

 2. Type the address of the repository.
 3. Press Clone
 4. If needed `Intelij` will guide you with additional setting.

+To run in in the terminal go to the projects directory and type: `mvn spring-boot:run`